eggy/hcircify/README.md

 # hcircify
 Spotify Now Playing plugin for HexChat

-Project is compiled targeting Visual Studio 2010.
+Project is compiled targeting Visual Studio 2015.
-However, I use Visual Studio 2013 Community Edition as my IDE.
+I am using Visual Studio 2015 Community Edition as my IDE.

 This code makes use of the (Equalify) SpotifyLookUpLib to interact with Spotify..
 As for the Equalify Spotify Library (.lib) file...
 There are no plans to release this to the public...